 The menu included both regular and gluten free choices so I decided to make matching book page picks to make it easy to identify the gluten free food.

-Miss E read a fun poem about Why Librarians Wear Cardigans and then gave the guests a custom word search she made for them to work on while we served the Noveltea
+Miss E read a fun poem about Why Librarians Wear Cardigans and then gave the guests a custom word search she made for them to work on while we served the Noveltea.

 Small recycled jars, filled with buttons and decorated with coordinating flowers, held pencils which were placed at each end of the table so that they would be handy for the word search.